mfroeling/QMRITools-website/pages/bids_entsuf.md

 ---

 As mentioned in main description, Muscle-BIDS uses various standardized entities and suffixes.
 Any toolbox is allowed to add as many of those as they want.
 However, if one uses non-standard entities and suffixes other software packages will probably not know how to use them.
+The list of BIDS entities can be found [here](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html) and an overview of how to use entities and which are OPTIONAL or REQUIRED can be found [here](https://bids-specification.readthedocs.io/en/stable/appendices/entity-table.html).

 ## Entities